Vidi0/scratch-io/README.md

 ## ✨ Features

 - 🔑 Authentication with the itch.io API
-- 📥 Game download with automatic extraction
+- 📥 Game download with automatic extraction (zip, tar.gz, tar.xz, ...)
 - 🗃️ Management of installed games (list, move, delete, import)
 - 🚀 Game launch with smart heuristics to find the correct executable
 - 🗂️ Support for collections and game keys